• Home

 Recommended Video

-Musk said Tuesday production for the company’s planned Cybercab robotaxis and its humanoid Optimus robots will “ramp” slower than expected, even as he sells investors on a future powered by AI and automation.
+Musk said Tuesday that production for the company’s planned Cybercab robotaxis and its humanoid Optimus robots will “ramp” slower than expected, even as he sells investors on a future powered by AI and automation.

-Replying to a post from content creator and Tesla investor Sawyer Merritt in which he noted Cybercab production is set to begin in fewer than 100 days, Musk flagged a caveat.
+Replying to a post from content creator and Tesla investor Sawyer Merritt, in which he noted Cybercab production is set to begin in fewer than 100 days, Musk flagged a caveat.

 With the important caveat that initial production is always very slow and follows an S-curve.